MMDVS-LF: Multi-Modal Dynamic Vision Sensor and Eye-Tracking Dataset for Line Following: DATASET

-We recorded the MMDVS-LF's data over about 8 hours, including instructions for the drivers, training, setup time, and technically required breaks, such as changing batteries.
-The annotation of the dataset took approximately four weeks, including regular updates of the annotation tools, as we discovered issues with our tooling or errors in annotation.
-Generating the dataset with our tooling takes approximately 36 hours on an Intel(R) Xeon(R) Gold 6130 machine with 20 CPU cores and 64 GB of RAM.
+We recorded the MMDVS-LF's data over about 10 hours, including instructions for the drivers, training, setup time, and technically required breaks, such as changing batteries.
+The annotation of the dataset took approximately two weeks and generating the dataset with our tooling took approximately one week on an Intel(R) Xeon(R) Gold 6130 machine with 20 CPU cores and 64 GB of RAM.

+As already pointed out, organizing and recording (in Section~\ref{subsec:recording}), aligning the frames (in Section~\ref{subsec:alignment}), and processing the dataset (in Section~\ref{subsec:annotation}~and~\ref{subsec:format}) are time-consuming and generally non-trivial tasks.
+Developing the tools needed for synchronization, alignment, and processing has occurred over the last three years.
+Also, organizing participants and researchers for recording sessions in a lab with a fully set up recording environment required careful planning and coordination.